chenh1gis/MADE/README.md

     CAAAAACTTCCTGGAAATGACAACAGCACGGCAACGCTGTGCCTTGGGCA...

 Note: 1) Please be very careful about the starting codons, and guarantee that the sequence starts from "QNL...".
-2) Please be aware that if any allele state is missing or its enrichment ecore is not recorded in file "enrichment_scores_329codons", the analysis will be terminated immediately.
+2) Please be aware that if any allele state is missing or its enrichment score is not recorded in file "enrichment_scores_329codons", the analysis will be terminated immediately.
 3) The corresponding alleles file will be generated using "extract_14alleles.pl".